gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 - **YES** – Supports reducing the Community Pool tax rate from 10% to 2%.

-- **NO** – Opposes the proposed parameter change; prefers to maintain the current 10% tax rate.
+- **NO** – Opposes the proposed parameter change; maintain the current 10% tax rate.

 - **ABSTAIN** – Chooses not to take a position, due to a conflict of interest or a wish to participate without expressing a preference.